Temple of Artemis: Destruction

-In 356 BCE, the temple burned down.
-Various sources describe this as a vainglorious act of arson by a man, Herostratus, who set fire to the wooden roof-beams, seeking fame at any cost; thus the term herostratic fame.
+In 356 BC, the temple burned down.
+Various sources describe this as an act of arson by a man, Herostratus, who set fire to the wooden roof-beams, seeking fame at any cost; thus the term herostratic fame.
 (Note: "A man was found to plan the burning of the temple of Ephesian Diana so that through the destruction of this most beautiful building his name might be spread through the whole world.")

 For this outrage, the Ephesians sentenced the perpetrator to death and forbade anyone from mentioning his name, although Theopompus later noted it.
 Aristotle describes the temple's conflagration, but not its cause.
 In Greek and Roman historical tradition, the temple's destruction coincided with the birth of Alexander the Great (around 20–21 July 356 BC).
 Plutarch remarks that Artemis was too preoccupied with Alexander's delivery to save her burning temple; he does not specify a cause for the fire.

 Herostratus' part in the temple's destruction has been questioned in modern scholarship.
 Stefan Karweise notes that any arsonist would have needed access to the wooden roof framing;

 (Knibbe 1998) writes of an "entire corps" of attested temple guards and custodians.

 The fire might even have been deliberately and covertly set by the temple's administrators, who were aware that the temple's foundation was sinking but were prevented from re-siting it elsewhere by religious constraints; Bammer has noted the conservation of the original sacred location throughout successive rebuildings, despite continued problems with flooding and foundations.
 Karwiese questions the motive of Herostratus since he only divulged his purpose under torture, which does not fit a man seeking fame.
 (Knibbe 1998) considers Herostratus a "useful idiot in the service of the priesthood".

 Third phase

 Alexander offered to pay for the temple's rebuilding; the Ephesians tactfully refused, saying "it would be improper for one god to build a temple to another", and eventually rebuilt it after his death, at their own expense.
-Work started in 323 BCE and continued for many years.
+Work started in 323 BC and continued for many years.
 The third temple was larger than the second; 137 m (450 ft) long by 69 m (225 ft) wide and 18 m (60 ft) high, with more than 127 columns.
 Athenagoras of Athens names Endoeus, a pupil of Daedalus, as sculptor of Artemis' main cult image.